Ruciane-Nida

 Ruciane-Nida is a town in Pisz County, Warmian-Masurian Voivodeship, Poland.
 The town was formed in 1966 by the merger of three smaller settlements: Ruciane (Rudczanny, renamed Niedersee in 1938), Nida (German: Nieden) and Wola Ratajowa.
-It is located within the historic region of Masuria.
+It is located within the ethnographic region of Masuria.

 The town of Ruciane-Nida is a well-known tourist centre within the Masurian Lake District, with a popular railway line running through it: a D29-219 line – Olsztyn – Szczytno – Świętajno – Pisz – Ełk.
 In the summer, it becomes the furthermost Southern station of the Masurian Recreational Navigation system.

 As of 2004, the town had a population of 4,934.